syanco/human_mobility_wildlife/docs/project_notes.md

 ### 2023 March 7

 Was able to finally complete the mosey re-annos on the swap db yesterday.
-Starting the SG annotation steps today - so far seems to work fin, just need to update the filepaths to db (call the swap db and also move off of loomis filesystem)
+Starting the SG annotation steps today - so far seems to work fin, just need to update the filepaths to db (call the swap db and also move off of Loomis filesystem)